sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 > ℹ️ [Container-native load balancing] is only available on VPC-native cluster.
 For legacy clusters, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress).

+> ℹ️ Optionally, you can review the changes using one of [three mechanisms](#reviewing-changes) that can be used to assess the customizations made.
+This is not required, but may be useful the first time you deploy Sourcegraph, for peace of mind.

 **2** – Install the chart

 ```sh